First, let's be certain that your printer works with another software application

 5. Press: Enter

-6. Type: "This is a test!"
+6. Type: "This is

 7. Click: File then click on Print (this should send it to the printer)